loco-rs/loco/docs-site/content/docs/extras/authentication.md

 ### Creating new app

-For this time, let create your rest app using the [loco-cli](/docs/getting-started/tour) and select the `Rest app` option.
+For this time, let create your rest app using the [loco cli](/docs/getting-started/tour) and select the `Rest app` option.
 To create new app, run the following command and follow the instructions:

 ```sh